egyptianyoungman/home-work-day-1/README.md

 # home-work-day-1
-i am try myself how to submit the home work
+i am trying to submit home work for day 1